 • Drink water.
 Carry water or juice with you and drink continuously even if you do not feel thirsty.
 Avoid alcohol and caffeine, which dehydrate the body.

 • Eat small meals and eat more often.
 Avoid high-protein foods, which increase metabolic heat.

 • Never leave children, pets, or those who require special care in a parked car during periods of intense summer heat.

 • At-risk individuals (i.e. the elderly and those with underlying medical conditions) should use their air conditioner or go to a place with air conditioning.
-The City has opened cooling centers in air-conditioned public facilities for those experiencing physical discomfort in a heat wave.
-Residents are urged to call 311 or visit www.nyc.gov to find their local cooling center.
+New York City has opened cooling centers in air-conditioned public facilities for those experiencing physical discomfort.
+Residents are urged to call 311 or visit www.nyc.gov to find a cooling center nearby.

 • Engage family members or other support networks to frequently check on at-risk individuals.